Parviz Malakouti, Esq.

 Citizenship by investment

-To check background for U.S. immigration
+To check your background for U.S. immigration

 In this video, I explain how to get your FBI background check apostilled by the U.S. office of authentications.